opnsense/docs/source/manual/how-tos/caddy.rst

 ..
 Note:: Even though Caddy itself is quite easy to configure in the plugin, setting the infrastructure up for it to work correctly imposes the real challenge.
 If you feel stumped, the best approach is getting knowledge about what `should` happen.
 This section tries to explain that, and give examples how to resolve issues.
 ..
 Tip:: Most errors happen because the infrastructure is not set up correctly, or wrong options for the `HTTP Handler` have been set.
+..
+Attention:: Do not use the Layer4 module without knowing the implications of it.
+It is for very advanced usecases.
+Better deactivate it if things do not work as expected.

 **This is what should happen if Caddy works correctly:**